 California businesses with 5+ employees are legally required to register for the state-sponsored retirement program, unless they offer a qualified retirement plan.

-By the next deadline in June 2022, companies with 5+ employees must offer a plan or face fines.
+The most recent deadline, in June 2022, required companies with 5+ employees to offer a qualified plan—or face fines.

 But is CalSavers your best choice?
 Learn how a 401(k) plan may outperform the state-provided IRA option.

 If you’re a California business owner, you've probably heard about CalSavers.
 The most recent registration deadline in June 2022 affected employers with more than five employees, who will face fines if they don’t register with the state option or claim an exemption from the program by offering a qualified retirement plan.
 In August 2022, SB 1126 was signed into law, expanding that requirement to include employers with at least one eligible employee, excluding sole proprietorships and self-employed individuals.